whugue/dsp/statistics/3-1-actual_biased.md

 [Think Stats Chapter 3 Exercise 1](http://greenteapress.com/thinkstats2/html/thinkstats2004.html#toc31) (actual vs. biased)

 >>The actual mean number of kids is `0.820618884735`, while the biased mean number of kids is `2.39666537418`.
-The distribution for actual number of kids vs. biased number of kids can be seen in the bar graph below:
+The distribution for actual number of kids vs. biased number of kids can be seen in the [bar graph here](actual v biased kids.png)

 >>For this exercise, I chose not to use Downey's pre-defind Histograpm and PMF classes, as I couldn't follow in his code creating them very well.
 Instead, I wrote my own functiosn to create histograms and PMF's as dictionary opjects.
 See below:

 				#ThinkStats Exercise 3-1 (The Class Size Paradox & Biased Distributions)
 				import thinkstats2